james-knott-iw/spring-boot-dockerised/README.md

 cd demo-api
 ```

-The next step is to package the spring boot application into a `.jar` file which will be located at `/target/demo-api-0.0.1.jar`:
+The next step is to package the Spring Boot application into a `.jar` file which will be located at `/target/demo-api-0.0.1.jar`:

 ```bash
 mvn clean package